PLASMA 2024

 Jenson Leonard

 Jenson Leonard (b.
 1990, Detroit, Michigan) is an artist whose work takes form out of the collapsed context of the internet, often critiquing its slippage of meaning and techno-capital excess while pointing out its attraction at the same time.
 He holds an MFA in Creative Writing from Pratt Institute, and has completed residencies at Obracadobra (Oaxaca, Mexico), Squeaky Wheel (Buffalo, NY) and Pioneer Works (Brooklyn, NY).
-He teaches in the Media Study Department at the University fo Buffalo.
+Jenson teaches in the Department of Media Study at the University of Buffalo.

 April 8: Anne Pasek.